Science and Engineering Endowment

 The Research Immersion for Undergraduates program (RIU) allows students to use BJU’s labs for full-time research during the summer.
 Research in the RIU is not scripted.
 For academic classes during the school year, students work through problems that have clear, gradable answers.
 However, experiments conducted during the RIU programs have no correct answers, giving students invaluable experience with real world science and a solid addition to their resume.
 The different RIUs will conduct research throughout the semester or during the summer.

-The Chemical RIU is a partnership between S&E and Cayman Chemical and the two group work together to sponsor chemical research and experimentation by undergraduates.
+The Chemistry RIU is a partnership between S&E and Cayman Chemical and the two group work together to sponsor chemical research and experimentation by undergraduates.
 This RIU has had several notable and exciting outcomes including presentations at conferences and synthesizing new drugs to be sold for research.
 The partnership has also led to internships and even employment opportunities for students at Cayman Chemical.